This French Bean may be dwarf but , oh la la – do they taste good!

 Alternatively, beans can be sown directly in the soil between the second half of May and the middle of June.
 Plant two seeds next to your support about 5cm (2in) deep.
 Water well.
 After germination remove the smaller and less robust of the two young plants.
 As they grow, ensure the plants continue to twine around their canes.

-from late June to October
+Cultivation: Late June to October

 Having shallow roots regular and plentiful watering is vital.
 Beans should be watered particularly heavily, twice a week in dry weather, both when the flower buds appear and once they're open.
 Mulch when conditions are dry.

 Don’t hoe around bean plants too deeply or you may damage the roots.

 Beans capture nitrogen from the air, so make sure the soil contains the other essential ingredients, phosphorus and potassium.
 So for the fertilizer use something like 10-20-10.
 They leave the soil nitrogen-enriched even after harvest

 Ready to pick in 65 to 70 days.
 The more you pick, the more they produce.
 Most should bear pods from late July and cropping of all types can continue until the first frosts, or longer if plants are protected.

 French Beans are self-fertile and grow a good crop of beans even from a single plant.
 This variety is open-pollinated which means saved bean seeds will grow true to type when planted in subsequent years.
 Different varieties of French Beans can cross-pollinate each other so keep them well apart if you want to produce beans of exactly the same variety.
 Beans of this variety will keep for three years when stored in cool, dark and dry conditions.

 The French bean is a must for anyone growing their own vegetables.
 For a start it’s very easy to grow, and secondly its packed with goodness, particularly protein and vitamins A and C.

 - Awarded the RHS Award of Garden Merit